TritonDataCenter/rfd/rfd/0029/README.md

 they're doing.

-In order to fix this, we should make sure that nothing except bootstrapping (joysetup + initial agents install) in SDC depends on Ur.
+In order to fix this, we should make sure that nothing except bootstrapping (joysetup + initial agents install) in Triton depends on Ur.
 This will force tools to use a more specific API and likely to add things to CNAPI/cn-agent that abstract away the details of the CN commands themselves.